shmiko/shmiko.github.io/_posts/2016-05-02-software-development-methodologies.md

 Sourced from [Principles behind the Agile Manifesto](http://www.agilemanifesto.org/principles.html)

-**Scrum** is a iterative and incremental framework used for managing software development projects.
+<a id="Scrum">**Scrum**</a> is a iterative and incremental framework used for managing software development projects.
 It is a flexible and holistic strategy where a team works towards a common goal.

 #### First described in 1986 in Japan by Hirotaka Takeuchi and Ikujiro Nonaka who suggested that this method would increase speed and flexibility for commercial product development.